msjimc/RunningWindowsProgramsOnLinux/debian.md

 >$  wine --version
 wine-9.0

-(However on a Debian 11.9 installation this install wine version 5.0 due to the packages available to the earlier build, it is sufficient to run most programs without issue.)
+(However on a Debian 11.9 installation this will install wine version 5.0 due to the packages available to the earlier build.
+This version is sufficient to run most programs without issue.)

 <hr />